lives-group/lives-group.github.io/_posts/2020-07-08-general-recursion-part-I.md

 ...| zs , eq rewrite eq = y ∷ zs , refl
 ```

+The previous definition uses some simple lemmas about ordering on natural numbers, which we
+omit from the post for brevity.

 ## Conclusion

 In this post, we dicussed why it is necessary to ensure totality for all Agda functions.
 We also